ravaioli/solarpunk-mandala/docs/core-model/02-epistemic-architecture-tesseract.md

 The Tesseract offers a third way.
 As a 4D shape projected into 3D/2D, it natively represents **simultaneous interconnection and distinction**.
 Each of the Eight Cubes maintains its own structural integrity (a distinct perspective or domain), while being inextricably linked to the whole through edges and vertices.
 This mirrors the core ontological premise: multiple, distinct perspectives (cubes) are irreducible facets of a unified, conscious whole (the tesseract).

+#### Scientific Validation: Scale-Free Cognition and the Tesseract
+The choice of a multi-scale geometric model finds robust support in contemporary cognitive biology.
+The work of Michael Levin demonstrates that **cognition is a scale-free property** of living systems.
+Capabilities like problem-solving, memory, and goal-directedness are not exclusive to human brains but exist on a continuum from single cells to complex animal collectives.

+This means that the intelligence and agency modeled within one "cube" of the Tesseract (e.g., the individual in the **MAN** cube) is of the same fundamental nature, though different in degree and expression, as the intelligence of a community (**SOCIETY** cube) or an ecosystem (**ECOLOGY** cube).
+The Tesseract is therefore not merely a useful metaphor but a **geometric map of isomorphic cognitive processes** unfolding at different levels of organization.
+The connections between cubes represent the real communicative and regulatory channels through which these nested cognitive systems influence one another.

 ### The Mandala as Cultural Tesseract

 The geometric intuition of "multi-dimensional unity" is not new or exclusive to Western mathematics.
 Across cultures, humans have developed symbolic systems to represent this same epistemic challenge: